create3000/x_ite/docs/_posts/getting-started.md

   [7]: https://en.wikipedia.org/wiki/Gaussian_splatting
   [8]: https://www.npmjs.com/package/x_ite-off-parser

-All files can be compressed using GZip compression (usually denoted by a 'z' at the end of the filename suffix).
-This saves bandwidth and speeds up download time.
+All files, including media files, can be compressed using GZip compression (usually denoted by a `z` at the end of the filename suffix or by appending `.gz`).
+This saves bandwidth and speeds up download times.

 If you have an own web-server see: [how to configure your web-server.](/x_ite/how-to-configure-your-web-server/) If you are looking for an online X3D file format converter [see here](/x_ite/laboratory/x3d-file-converter/).